 As a student moves through the math curriculum, conceptual learning continues though the focus is placed on the memorization of math facts.
 Students are required to memorize fact families that cover addition and subtraction, as well as multiplication and division.
 These elements are extremely difficult for the dyslexic learner since the brain has challenges with low working memory.
 This is often seen in short-term memory retrieval efforts.
 Something that is taught and grasped one day may seem completely foreign when reviewing on subsequent days.
 Rote memorization is a weakness for the dyslexic learner.

 In order to move past this hang up, which must be done if the student is going to progress, you must tap into the visual strengths of the student.
-It is definitely more time-consuming to use manipulatives to lay out addition and subtraction facts, but there is no way around this process.
+It is definitely more time-consuming to use manipulatives to lay out addition and subtraction facts.
+But there is no way around this process.
 Visual strategies are the most effective for long-term retention in the dyslexic brain.
 The Internet is full of assistance in this area, with pictures, stories, and songs that offer visualization of math facts.
 One of the most widely recommended for dyslexics and challenged learners is Preschool Prep, with repetition and visualization helping drive the information home.

 The Math Movement

-Even with the ability to use smartphones, digital devices, and software programs, an individual can’t be fully successful with a strong grasp on foundation math skills and problem-solving.
+Even with the ability to use smartphones, digital devices, and software programs, an individual can’t be fully successful with a strong grasp of foundation math skills and problem-solving.
 Though a dyslexic mind poses some challenges with learning and retaining this information, it isn’t incapable of learning mathematical concepts.
 Being creative with the approach to learning and memory and addressing the learning strengths of the individual will be the game-changers.